-- The amount that you receive or are entitled to receive as loss of time disability income payments under any: - (a) state compulsory benefit act or law. - The amount of loss of time benefits that you receive or are entitled to receive under any salary continuation or accumulated sick leave to the extent that your weekly payment and deductible sources of income, including any other group disability benefits, exceed or would exceed 100% of your weekly earnings.
+- 6. The amount you receive under the maritime doctrine of maintenance, wages and cure.
+This includes only the "wages" part of such benefits. - 7.
+The amount that you receive, due to your disability, from a third party (after subtracting attorney's fees) by judgment, settlement or otherwise. - 8.
+The amount of loss of time benefits that you receive or are entitled to receive under any salary continuation or accumulated sick leave to the extent that your monthly payment and deductible sources of income, including any other group disability benefits, exceed or would exceed 100% of your monthly earnings. - 9.
+The amount that you receive from a partnership, proprietorship or any similar draws. - 10.
+The amount that you receive or are entitled to receive under any unemployment income act or law due to the end of employment with your Employer.

-Prudential will only subtract deductible sources of income which are payable as a result of the same disability.
+With the exception of retirement payments, or amounts that you receive from a partnership, proprietorship or any similar draws, Prudential will only subtract deductible sources of income which are payable as a result of the same disability.